Solicitors for You

 What are the intestacy rules affecting my estate?

-If you are married or in a civil partnership and you do not have children, your spouse or civil partner will inherit your estate, provided they survive you for 28 days.
+If you are married or in a civil partnership and you do not have children, your surviving spouse or civil partner will inherit your estate, provided they survive you for 28 days.

 If you are married or in a civil partnership and have children, and your spouse or civil partner survives you for 28 days, they will receive: